 Whether or not you take the time to tackle some of the reading material we’ve provided, there are some things you should keep in mind while preparing to live and work abroad.
 We highly recommend you invest some time reading up on South Korean people, culture and customs before you arrive.
 Not only will it help you adapt to the way of life but it can greatly relieve some natural frustration and confusion that comes with immersing yourself in a new culture.
 Brushing up on some do’s and don’ts will be one of your greatest assets when starting at your work place, exploring the city and interacting with Korean people.
 Adaptation and flexibility will be two life skills at the forefront of your daily life as you venture into this new environment.
 As western as Korea may appear, it is without a doubt a country rife with ancient culture, age old tradition and beautiful people set in their ways.
 Many foreigners arrive with an expectation to maintain their own cultural and social standards, and in many ways they can.
 However, you are moving to and working in a foreign environment and cannot expect things to function the way they do in your home country.
 Having the ability to bend and flex within Korean culture might be challenging at first but will grow into a skill that will not only compensate for your lack of experience and training as an ESL teacher but your inability to fully identify with Korean people.

 Because of its vulnerable geographic position, the Korean peninsula and the Korean people have been overthrown, taken over, ruled and protected, both willingly and unwillingly, by larger, more powerful foreign countries for the past several centuries.
 They are indeed a nation striving for independence, identity and international power.
-Against the backdrop of a tumultuous 5000 year history, modern Korean culture is infiltrated with a sense of insecurity as it is with a growing sense of confidence.
+Against the backdrop of a tumultuous 5,000 year history, modern Korean culture is infiltrated with a sense of insecurity as it is with a growing sense of confidence.
 Today’s generation, though preoccupied with Western idealism, has begun to propel South Korean culture in more adaptable and inviting directions.
-Although there is an apparent skepticism towards foreigners, expats are a important piece of their international progress and have been placed in high regard within the education system.
+Although there is an apparent skepticism towards foreigners, expats are an important piece of their international progress and have been placed in high regard within the education system.

-It’s hard to believe that the South Korean government has only had sovereign rule of the nation since 1950.
+It’s hard to believe that the South Korean government has only had a sovereign rule of the nation since 1950.
 It seems that the evolution of Korean culture is still trying to catch up to the impressive industrial advancements the country has taken in the past 60 years.
-This is quite evident in the country’s growing appetite for establishing an identity, on both a national and international scale, and can often alienate as well as idolize foreigners.
-This makes for a plethora of mixed reactions and responses to their visiting population and misunderstanding inevitable.
+This is quite evident in the country’s growing appetite for establishing an identity on both a national and international scale, and can often alienate as well as idolize foreigners.
+This makes for a plethora of mixed reactions and responses to their visiting population and misunderstanding is inevitable.

 Expect the unexpected as well as some cultural frustration.
 It’s a natural and necessary process in the circle of life and one that is seemingly impossible to avoid while living abroad.
 With an open mind and ability to appreciate their rich heritage, you will find both Korean people and their culture to be some of the most enriching in the world and a means to further your understanding of the greater picture you are a part of.